wxs/mlensemble.com/content/_index.md

 date: 2018-03-12T18:16:16-04:00

 mastheadFirst: >
-    ML Ensemble #3. <br/>
+    ML Ensemble #3 <br/>
-    June 2nd 2018.
-Toronto
+    June 2nd 2018 Toronto

 mastheadSecond: "Share insights, techniques, methods, and observations with your technical peers"

 introHead: "ML Ensemble concept"
 intro: >
-    A one day meeting for machine learning researchers and practitioners to learn from each other, sharing not just polished high-level demos, but also the gritty realities: technique details, systems used, failed approaches, and unanswered questions.
+    A one day invitation-only meeting for machine learning researchers and practitioners to learn from each other, sharing not just polished high-level demos, but also the gritty realities: technique details, systems used, failed approaches, and unanswered questions.